DuPage County Bankruptcy and Divorce Lawyers

 Many couples decide to get divorced for financial reasons.
 In some cases, the mounting bills that have put so much stress on the marriage need to be dealt with as well.
 There are many instances when bankruptcy may help divorcing couples start fresh on their own.
 However, it is not always clear whether it is best to file before or after the divorce proceeding.
 Before moving forward, it is best to speak with an experienced bankruptcy and divorce attorney who can advise you of your options.

-At Mevorah Law Offices LLC, we have several decades of combined experience with all issues related to bankruptcy in Chicago and throughout Illinois.
+At Mevorah & Giglio Law Offices, we have several decades of combined experience with all issues related to bankruptcy in Chicago and throughout Illinois.
 Our award-winning attorneys frequently represent individuals for Chapter 7 bankruptcy, Chapter 13 bankruptcy, small business bankruptcy, and non-bankruptcy solutions.
 We are also skilled across a wide range of other practice areas; including divorce, family law, personal injury, criminal, and immigration.
 We have extensive experience working with clients facing bankruptcy and divorce at the same time and navigating the complicated issues in both areas of the law.
 We put this experience to work to develop the most practical and effective solution to resolve your marital and financial issues.

 We are known not only for our experience and skill but also for our client-centered approach.
 Our lawyers are honest, compassionate, responsive and down to earth.
 We understand that when you are going through divorce and bankruptcy, it is a difficult time for everyone involved.
 For this reason, we do everything possible to make your experience with us as smooth and seamless as possible.
 We offer free initial consultations, extended evening and weekend hours for your convenience, and we respond quickly to all client questions and concerns.